afterpay/sdk-example-server/README.md

 A Merchant ID and Secret Key are required for access to the Afterpay sandbox API in the selected region.
 These must be defined in the `AFTERPAY_MERCHANT_ID` and `AFTERPAY_SECRET_KEY` environment variables, respectively.

-For convenience, these environment variables can be defined in a [`.env`][dot-env] file in the root of this repository.
-The values specified in this file will be automatically loaded into the environment when the server is started.

 ### Running the Server

 Install dependencies: